-- The MCOM DO Curriculum Committee (DOCC) will provide oversight for the MMS curriculum. - MMS students will be governed by the MCOM student handbook. - The MCOM Student Performance Committee (SPC) is responsible for students in the MMS and DO programs. - Results of the MMS Program Assessment Plan will be reported to the DOCC, Program leadership, and the MCOM Dean. - The DO Admissions Committee will review applicants and make recommendations for admission to the Program Director and Dean.
+- The MCOM DO Curriculum Committee (DOCC) will also provide oversight for the MMS curriculum. - MMS students will be governed by the RVU and MCOM student handbook. - The MCOM Student Performance Committee (SPC) is responsible for students in both the MMS and DO programs. - Results of the MMS Program Assessment Plan will be reported to the DOCC and MMS program leadership. - The MCOM Admissions Committee will review applicants and make recommendations for admission to the MMS Program Director.

-Block Calendar
+Academic Calendar